Military Advocate General

-The Military Advocate General's Corps (MAG Corps) was founded prior to the establishment of the State of Israel as the "Legal Service" within "Haganah" (the quasi-military body of the Jewish community and Zionist Movement in the British mandate prior to the establishment of the State of Israel).
+The Military Advocate General's Corps (MAG Corps) was founded prior to the establishment of the State of Israel as the "Legal Service" within Haganah.
 The MAG Corps, as it is today, was established in 1948 concurrent with the IDF, as the "Military Prosecution".
 In 1950, the unit was renamed the Military Advocate General's Corps.

 Since 2015, the Military Advocate General holds the biannual IDF International Conference on LOAC.
 The conference brings together world-renowned academics and practitioners (governmental and otherwise) from around the world to discuss pertinent issues in LOAC.

 Overview

 The principal activities of the Military Advocate General are: